-- 277. In support of the CPA and in view of the priorities identified in the Multi Year Work Plan, over 750,000 square meters of land were released through survey and clearance in Northern Region during the month of January 2010.
+- 287. In support of the CPA and in view of the priorities identified in the Multi Year Work Plan, over 750,000 square meters of land were released through survey and clearance in Northern Region during the month of January 2010.
 This land allows for resettlement of the displaced population and potential growth in the area.
-(01/10) - 278.
+(01/10) - 288.
 During February 2010, demining operations continued to facilitate the resettlement of displaced populations, increase access to water and promote agricultural activities throughout the Sudan.
 A total of 21, 986, 948 square meters of land was released through survey and clearance in the Blue Nile and South Kordofan States.
 Additionally, 2,012 Unexploded Explosive Ordinances (UXO), 32 Anti personnel mines and 5 Anti Tank mines were destroyed.
 Verification/clearance was completed on the Brembeta Dalami Abri route in Southern Kordofan State.
 Demining operations continued in Gudule River, an area that has been designated as an area for the resettlement of 5,000 IDPs, as well as in Likiberi junction and Jabeline.
 Clearance in likeberi Junction and Jabeline will facilitate access to land to be used for housing and agriculture as well as open access to a water pump located in the area.
 Route verification and assessments were also conducted of the Bakua Rumrol, Riang- Wagnong, Kassangor Boma and Akobo- pochalla routes, thus increasing freedom of movement in the areas.
-(02/10) - 279.
-During May 2010, the Land release operations through survey and clearance continued to facilitate the resettlement of displaced populations, increase access to water points, make available land for agricultural use and promote humanitarian aid activities through out Sudan. - 280.
-During the same month,, in the South of Sudan, over 583,428 sqm of land was released; 316 antipersonnel landmines (AP); 2 anti-tank landmines (AT); 28,613 small arms ammunitions (SAA) and 3,442 UXOs were destroyed.
+(02/10) - 289.
+In May 2010, in the South of Sudan, over 583,428 sgm of land was released; 316 anti-personnel landmines (AP); 2 anti-tank landmines (AT); 28,613 small arms ammunitions (SAA) and 3,442 UXOs were destroyed.
 Highlights of demining operations are as follows: The Bangladeshi Military Demining Platoon (BMDP) explosive ordnance disposal (EOD) teams completed several EOD spot tasks in and around the Juba area.
-An NPA team resurveyed Yei Town at the behest of Yei County authorities to determine the exact location of a DA in the area, thus facilitating construction of a ring road around the area.
-In Western Bahr el Ghazal, a G4S OM EOD team conducted a General Mine Action Assessment (GMAA) and EOD in Kubjiena, Dangachak and Koboa Dmaakonyi, opening up access to a water point for villagers in the area.
+An NPA team resurveyed Yei Town at the behest of Yei County authorities to determine the exact location of a DA in the area, thus facilitating construction of a ring road around In Western Bahr el Ghazal, a G4S OM EOD team conducted a General Mine Action Assessment (GMAA) and EOD in Kubjiena, Dangachak and Koboa Dmaakonyi, opening up access to a water point for villagers in the area.
 The Kenyan High Risk Demining Company completed EOD in JIU storage facilities in Wau while a SIMAS EOD team completed clearance in Gemmaiza and Bor, opening the area of resettlement of IDPs and for further development of infrastructure.
 A G4S OM GMAA team conducted an EOD spot task of a 100kg bomb that was located in a Belgian military graveyard in West Rejaf.
-The people of West Rejaf will now have safer access to the land surrounding the graveyard. - 281.
+The people of West Rejaf will now have safer access to the land surrounding the graveyard.
 Alos in May, in the North of Sudan, a total of 340,900 sqm of land was released through survey and clearance in the South of Kordofan and Blue Nile States.
-118 anti personnel landmines (AP), 11 anti tank landmines (AT) and 565 UXOs were destroyed. - 282.
-UNMAO continues to provide capacity building to the National Mine Action Center through on the job training in the areas of Quality Assurance, Mine Risk Education and Information Management (IMSMA).
+118 anti personnel landmines (AP), 11 anti tank landmines (AT) and 565 UXOs were destroyed.
 (05/10)